ophelialabs/ophelialabs.github.io/docs/src/guide/getting_started.md

 # Neuro-manipulation

-- Advanced Interrogation: Technologies like the Neural Evidence Aggregation Tool (NEAT) are designed to detect preconscious brain signals, aiming to identify mental health risks or determine what a person believes to be true or false without relying on voluntary, filtered answers.
+- Advanced Interrogation: Technologies like the Neural Evidence Aggregation Tool (NEAT) are designed to detect preconscious brain signals, aiming to identify or determine what a person believes to be true or false without relying on voluntary, filtered answers.

 In the context of brain-machine interfaces (BMIs), Field Emission Display (FED) technology and **external green laser light** excitation are specialized components used for high-precision visual stimulation and optogenetic control.